Set Values for Mean Field Games: Introduction

 Finally we would like to mention some other approaches for MFGs with multiple equilibria.
-One is to add sufficient (possibly infinitely dimensional) noise so that the new game will become non-degenerate and hence have unique MFE, see e.g. Bayraktar-Cecchin-Cohen-Delarue \cite{BCCD1, BCCD2}, Delarue \cite{Delarue}, Delarue-Foguen Tchuendom \cite{DF}, Foguen Tchuendom \cite{F}.
+One is to add sufficient (possibly infinite dimensional) noise so that the new game will become non-degenerate and hence have unique MFE, see e.g. Bayraktar-Cecchin-Cohen-Delarue \cite{BCCD1, BCCD2}, Delarue \cite{Delarue}, Delarue-Foguen Tchuendom \cite{DF}, Foguen Tchuendom \cite{F}.
 Another approach is to study a special type of MFEs, see e.g. Cecchin-Dai Pra-Fisher-Pelino \cite{CDFP}, Cecchin-Delarue \cite{CecchinDelarue}, and \cite{DF}.
 Another interesting work is Possamai-Tangpi \cite{PT} which introduces an additional parameter function $\L$ such that the MFE corresponding to any fixed $\L$ is unique and then the desired convergence is obtained.

 The rest of the paper is organized as follows.
 In Section \ref{sect-state} we introduce the set value for an MFG in a discrete time model on finite state space and establish the DPP, and in Section \ref{sect-N1} we prove the convergence for the corresponding $N$-player games with homogeneous equilibria.
 Sections \ref{sect-relax} and \ref{sect-N2} are devoted to MFGs with relaxed controls and the corresponding $N$-player games with heterogenous equilibria.
-In Section \ref{sect-Diffusion} we study a diffusion model.
-Finally in Appendix we provide some discussion on the subtle path dependence issue, and complete some technical proofs.
+In Section \ref{sect-Diffusion} we study a continuous time model with controlled diffusions.
+Finally in Appendix we provide some examples, discuss the subtle path dependence issue, and complete some technical proofs.